skybert/skybert-net/src/craftsmanship/love-thy-coder.md

 	at java.lang.Thread.run(Thread.java:745)
 ```

-If you've got a little bit of knowledge about the application, `myapp`
+If you've got knowledge about the application, `myapp` in this case,
-in this case, you'll know that you can trim this stack trace
+you'll know that you can trim this stack trace significantly.
+Include
-significantly.
-Include just one line from code outside of `myapp` so
+just one line from code outside of `myapp` so that the coder is sure
-that the coder is sure you didn't cut too much of the trace:
+you didn't cut too much of the trace (of course, if you're unsure
+about where to cut the stacktrace, it's better to include too much
+than too little):

 ```
 java.sql.SQLException: com.myapp.awesome.NoSuchObjectException: No publication with id=0